dpopchev/functional-ddd/src/exponential-data-demand.md

 ### Bottom line:

-Modern problems require modern solutions, e.g. write $f$ such that it maps an elements, called inputs, from domain $X$ to some elements, called outputs, from codomain $Y$.
+Modern problems require modern solutions, e.g. write $foo$ such that it maps an elements, called inputs, from domain $X$ to some elements, called outputs, from codomain $Y$.